EMG in Dentistry

-BioEMGIII™ allows you to evaluate the effectiveness of your patient's craniofacial musculature.
+BioEMGIII™ (EMG for dentistry) allows you to evaluate the effectiveness of your patient's craniofacial musculature.
 Achieving optimal muscle function gives you the confidence that treatment will fit the patient's physiology.

 Electromyography allows the clinician to evaluate the efficiency of the patient musculature in rest, chewing, and clenching.
 Using EMGallows for identifying improper muscle function over a period of time.
 Proper muscle function ensures the long term stability of the dental work.